George E. P. Box: Awards and honours

 Box served as president of the American Statistical Association in 1978 and of the Institute of Mathematical Statistics in 1979.
 He received the Shewhart Medal from the American Society for Quality Control in 1968, the Wilks Memorial Award from the American Statistical Association in 1972, the R. A. Fisher Lectureship in 1974, and the Guy Medal in Gold from the Royal Statistical Society in 1993.
 Box was elected a member of the American Academy of Arts and Sciences in 1974 and a Fellow of the Royal Society (FRS) in 1985.

 His name is associated with results in statistics such as Box–Jenkins models, Box–Cox transformations, Box–Behnken designs, and others.
 Additionally, Box famously wrote, in various books and papers, that "all models are wrong, but some are useful".

 Personal life

-Box married Jessie Ward in 1945.
-In 1959, Box married Joan Fisher, the second of Ronald Fisher's five daughters.
-In 1978, Joan Fisher Box published a biography of Ronald Fisher, with substantial collaboration with Box.

-Box married Claire Louise Quist in 1985.
+Box was married three times.
+In 1945, he married Jessie Ward, a sergeant in the Auxiliary Territorial Service.
+The two later divorced.
+He then married Joan Fisher, daughter of the British statistician Ronald Fisher.
+The two later collaborated on a biography of Ronald Fisher, published in 1978.
+After Fisher and Box divorced, he married Claire Louise Quist in 1985.

 Box died on 28 March 2013.
 He was 93 years old.